 This is a chance to relive the old school, and get a preview of the new one, which will have the first-ever De Anza theater and a small room called Memory Hall, where Dons memorabilia can be displayed.

 "We're happy to hear from anybody who has memorabilia they want to donate," said Mason, who can be contacted at firstname.lastname@example.org.

 "We're really hopeful that not only graduates, but students and teachers know that the whole community is invited that Saturday," she added.

 And while there is no admission charge, "We hope people will join the alumni association and can help with gifts to the new school," Mason said, including establishing a scholarship fund for future graduates.
 "We're looking to establish lots of traditions at the new school."

-Kennedy High art teacher and artist Steve Mainini will be working on a mural for the school, where he graduated in 1987.
+Kennedy High art teacher and artist Steve Mainini will be working on a mural for the school, from which he graduated in 1987.

 Also on Aug.
 18 is the free (donations accepted) annual All Years Alumni Barbecue and Picnic to be hosted by Garrison Travers.
 It starts at 10 a.m. at Laurel Glen in Kennedy Grove Regional Recreation Area in El Sobrante.

 Alumni should bring their own blanket and picnic and barbecue grills will be available.

 STAGE WORKSHOP SET: This year's Pinole Summer Theatre Workshop is a four-week program that kicks off from 1 to 4 p.m.
 Monday at the Community Playhouse, 601 Tennent Ave.